 Rural Resources originated in 1993.
-It was formed by four family members (Watt and Jennifer Childress and Larry and Karen Childress) who were returning to their Grandfather Dobson’s farm to learn about and practice sustainable agriculture.
-Shortly after they arrived, they saw that farmland in the area was being sold for development at an alarming rate, decided that they wanted to try to do something to preserve farmland, and Rural Resources was born.
-Rural Resources is still located on the Dobson Farm and pays tribute to Lizzie Brown Dobson’s beautiful “grandmother’s flower garden” quilt with the quilt square on the old tobacco barn.
-Lizzie Brown Dobson is the great grandmother of Rural Resources’ founders.
+It was formed by four family members, Watt and Jennifer Childress and Larry and Karen Childress, who were returning to their Grandfather Dobson’s farm to learn about and practice sustainable agriculture.
+Shortly after they arrived, they saw that farmland in the area was being sold for development at an alarming rate.
+They formed Rural Resources after deciding that that they wanted to work to preserve farmland.
+Rural Resources is still located on the Dobson Farm, and values the heritage of its founders.
+Lizzie Brown Dobson, the great-grandmother of the Childress's, created a beautiful “grandmother’s flower garden” quilt, which is commemorated in the quilt square on the old tobacco barn.

-From the beginning, Rural Resources has had the honor and pleasure of community partnerships.
+From the beginning, Rural Resources has had the honor and pleasure of partnering with other organizations and individuals in the community.
 Partnerships that have continued from the early days of the organization to present include Tusculum College, the Tennessee Department of Agriculture, the East Tennessee Foundation, and the Greeneville Women’s Club.
 Click here for a list of current partners.

-From 1995 to 2000, Rural Resources hosted a Community Supported Agriculture project on the farm and became famous locally for beautiful tasty organic produce.
+From 1995 to 2000, Rural Resources hosted a Community Supported Agriculture project on the farm and developed a local reputation for our beautiful, tasty, organic produce.
 The CSA was revived in a new form in 2005 with many farmers from around the community contributing to weekly installments of local foods.
 Today you can purchase produce from local growers and the Rural Resources farm by clicking here!

 In 1999 & 2000, a host of local volunteers conducted interviews to preserve the stories and future visions of our landscape.
 The projects were known as Stories on the Land and Heritage Matters.
 They are archived in the T. Elmer Cox Library and at East Tennessee State University.

 In 2001, the Four Seasons Grazing Club was born.
-The Grazing Club continues to present thanks to the Tennessee Department of Agriculture’s Agriculture Resources Conservation Fund.
+The Grazing Club provides a network for farmers to discuss sustainable grazing practices.
+It continues to the present thanks to the Tennessee Department of Agriculture’s Agriculture Resources Conservation Fund.

-From 2004 to 2010 the Farm Arts Festival was held to celebrate the arts that historically and currently are associated with farm and rural life.
-This event inspired the current Seasonal Suppers that continue the celebration of local arts and food.
+From 2004 to 2010 the Farm Arts Festival was held to celebrate the arts which are historically associated with farm and rural life.
+This event inspired the current Seasonal Suppers that continue the celebration of local arts and food, as well as an annual concert at Dogwood Park's Ginny Kidwell Amphitheater which is sponsored by Rural Resources in partnership with Greeneville Parks & Recreation, thanks to a grant from the East Tennessee Foundation.

 In 2005, Rural Resources received its first USDA Community Food Project Grant which began the Mobile Farmers’ Market and Teen Chef Project in 2005.
 The Teen Chef Project developed into the current Farm & Food Training Program thanks to a partnership with Heifer International in 2008 as well as continued support from the East Tennessee Foundation.